SenorGeese/Gigantic-/README.md

 # Competitive Gigantic Wiki

-This is the Competitive Gigantic Wiki!
-I hope to collect advanced knowledge, tips, and strategies about Gigantic because I want to play Gigantic more optimally because playing well is fun.
+A wiki to hold the Trinity.
+Competitive aspects, Game Tech, and Game Modding, specifically for Gigantic.

 # Huge thanks to Gitbook

 Gigantic thanks to Gitbook for hosting this wiki and their amazing support.

-# Gigantic Wiki's?
+# Gigantic Wiki's

 The official wiki but not competitively focused is at https://gogigantic.wiki/.